 Since the landmark Radmacher case in 2010 prenups are generally enforceable as long as they are fair.

-No one getting married wants to think about separation but no one wants protracted litigation should a relationship break down.
-Without a prenup the Courts have a very wide discretion as how they distribute property and income, regardless of the legal ownership, or consideration of who brought what into the relationship.
+Without a prenup the Courts have a very wide discretion as how they distribute property and income, regardless of the legal ownership and not necessarily with consideration to who brought what into the relationship.
 The best way to ensure you protect yourself is to enter into a prenup.

 Do I need legal advice?

 If you are thinking about entering into a prenup or postnup it is important to take legal advice so that you can be sure that what you are agreeing to is fair.
-The Courts are unlikely to uphold an agreement that has been signed without both parties having the benefit of legal advice.
+The Courts are unlikely to uphold an agreement that does not meet certain criteria and has been signed without both parties having the benefit of legal advice.
 Only with legal advice can you be confident that the agreement should be enforceable.

 For further advice on obtaining a pre or post nuptial agreement, please contact Louise Allard or Sabrina Bailey on 020 7993 2936.